venilnoronha/docker-volume-vsphere/docs/user-guide/faq.md

 This can be achieved via [Tenancy](http://vmware.github.io/vsphere-storage-for-docker/documentation/tenancy.html).

 ### Can I migrate data between Linux and Windows containers?
 Volumes created via the Linux plugin are formatted with ext4 by default, and the ones created via the Windows plugin are formatted with NTFS.
-While it is possible to cross-mount such volumes, the vDVS plugin doesn't support such cases, nor does it provide any explicit help.
+While it is possible to cross-mount such volumes, the vSphere Storage for Docker plugin doesn't support such cases, nor does it provide any explicit help.

 ## Troubleshooting